kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 and capabilities depending on how it is deployed (e.g. an implementation might be deployed with an external, OR internal load balancer, and have different capabilities depending on the mode chosen).
-The modes are implementation-specific, and no upstream mode is defined, except for `standard`, the default one used in case no mode is specified.
+The modes are implementation-specific, and no upstream mode is defined, except for `plain`, the default one used in case no mode is specified.
-Every certification report `modes` array contains only one element.
-Reports can be merged into one another to provide a single report that accounts for multiple modes, given the same Gateway API version as described [below](#multiple-reports-merge).

 ### Implementation version